- Things to Do

 Bird watchers will enjoy admiring Brant Geese and other species from Parksville Community Park, which is held from 11:00 a.m. to 3:00 p.m.
 Marvel at intricate displays and delve deeper into the behaviours of Brant Geese.
 More details.

 Throughout the festival, several local organizations will be hosting special demonstrations, tours and other activities that showcase the region’s natural surroundings and wildlife.
 These include:

 Frequently Asked Questions

-The 32nd Annual Brant Wildlife Festival will be held from March 31 through April 8, 2023, with select additional activities available April 14, 15, and 16.
+The 33rd Annual Brant Wildlife Festival will be held from April 5 to 8, 2024, with a select additional activity available on April 27.

 The Brant Wildlife Festival is hosted in the Parksville Qualicum Beach region of Vancouver Island.
-Events during the festival are hosted at multiple local businesses and institutions, including the North Island Wildlife Recovery Centre, Deep Bay Marine Field Station, McMillan Arts Centre, Qualicum Beach Museum and other venues.
+Events during the festival are hosted at multiple local businesses and institutions, including the North Island Wildlife Recovery Centre, Milner Garden and Woodland, and other venues.

 Each spring, thousands of Brant geese fly from Mexico to the Strait of Georgia off the shores of Parksville Qualicum Beach, where they rest and feed on eelgrass, green algae and herring roe prior to continuing their journey to Alaska and the Canadian Arctic where they nest and breed.
 The arrival of the Brant geese typically coincides with the herring spawning season, when herring roe is abundant in the waters just off the shores of Parksville and Qualicum Beach.